evanrich/photoshoot-manager/JOURNAL.md

 # Journal of Edits
-with simple explainations of what I did and why
+A simple journal of what I did, in what order, and why.

 ## `dart fix --apply`
 First of all I've set up Visual Studio Code to apply auto fixes on your codebase on save.
 Then, I added the most recent version of Dart lints, by:
   - Updating `flutter_lints v2.0.1` as a dependency on `pubspec.yaml`;
-  - Adding `analysis_options.yaml` to instruct the linter on what to fix;
+  - Adding a new `analysis_options.yaml` file to instruct the linter on what to fix;
   - Executing `dart fix --dry-run` to review the changes that would be made by the formatter and linter;
   - Executing `dart fix --apply` to actually apply such changes.

 This is useful because you want your codebase to be readable.
 This was _not_ requested by you, but I find it very important to deliver a better developer experience to you.
 One of the most important rules of Software Engineering that I've stumbled upon is: _In your dev path, you'll read **a lot** more code than you'll write, so make sure your code is readable_.

+Since you need to _read_ my changes, I am sure this will surely help.

-The previous sentence will guide most of the refactoring I'm going to apply in order to achieve the requirements in `TODO.md`.
+This reasoning will guide most of the refactoring I'm going to apply in order to achieve the requirements in `TODO.md`.
+Most of the times it feels like I'm "wasting time", but most of the steps are necessary to achieve what you've requested.

 ## Lifting State Up: a premise
 The following is another important premise to allow your requested fixes to be implemented.